ballerina-platform/ballerina-spec/test/test-framework-spec.md

 When the `--code-coverage` flag is passed to the test execution command along with the `--test-report` flag, an HTML file will be generated at the end of the test execution.
 The generated file is an extended version of the test report.
 In addition to the test results, this file contains details about source code coverage by tests that are calculated in three levels.

-*   Project coverage
+*   Package coverage
-*   Module coverage
+*   Individual module coverage
 *   Individual source file coverage

 The code coverage only includes the source files being tested and not any files under the `tests/` directory.